jomjohn/drill/_docs/install/installing-drill-in-embedded-mode/030-starting-drill-on-linux-and-mac-os-x.md

----
-title: "Starting Drill on Linux and Mac OS X"
+# Starting Drill on Linux and Mac OS X
-date:
-parent: "Installing Drill in Embedded Mode"
----
 To start the Drill shell in embedded mode, use the `drill-embedded` command.
 Internally, the command uses a jdbc connection string and identifies the local node as the ZooKeeper node.
 Complete the following steps to start the Drill shell:

 1. Navigate to the Drill installation directory.